denissb/grunt-ui/README.md

-#A skeleton of a grunt UI project
+#A skeleton of a UI project with grunt automation

 **Uses:**
 - Javascript